Our Core Service

 Do I need URA approval for A&A on my landed home?

 Almost always, yes.
 Anything that changes building envelope, floor area, or external appearance triggers a URA submission.
 Internal-only A&A within existing GFA may go through a simpler process.
-We handle the submission as part of every project — our in-house architect prepares the drawings and our QP signs structural elements.
+Wong Lye handles the submission as part of every project, including the drawings; the structural certification is handled within the same scope.

 Can I extend my landed home sideways without a setback issue?